redlalitp/news-search/README.md

 # news-search

 The database consists of 50,000 records of news headlines from india newspapers.
-You can find the source json in repo.
+You can find the source csv in repo.
 In application, when type in query, you get suggestions for headlines and if you press enter, matching search results are shown.